Squarepoint Ops LLC Invests $4.79 Million in Hewlett Packard Enterprise (NYSE:HPE)

 Squarepoint Ops LLC purchased a new position in Hewlett Packard Enterprise (NYSE:HPE) during the 3rd quarter, HoldingsChannel.com reports.
 The firm purchased 511,182 shares of the technology company’s stock, valued at approximately $4,790,000.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Nachman Norwood & Parrott Inc purchased a new stake in shares of Hewlett Packard Enterprise in the third quarter worth approximately $25,000.
+Several other hedge funds and other institutional investors have also modified their holdings of the company.
+Nachman Norwood & Parrott Inc purchased a new position in Hewlett Packard Enterprise during the 3rd quarter worth $25,000.
 Quantum Capital Management increased its holdings in Hewlett Packard Enterprise by 82.2% during the 3rd quarter.
 Quantum Capital Management now owns 3,172 shares of the technology company’s stock worth $29,000 after purchasing an additional 1,431 shares during the period.
 NEXT Financial Group Inc purchased a new position in Hewlett Packard Enterprise during the 3rd quarter worth $50,000.
 Hoover Financial Advisors Inc. purchased a new position in Hewlett Packard Enterprise during the 2nd quarter worth $60,000.
 Finally, CKW Financial Group increased its holdings in Hewlett Packard Enterprise by 17.9% during the 2nd quarter.
 CKW Financial Group now owns 8,550 shares of the technology company’s stock worth $81,000 after purchasing an additional 1,300 shares during the period.
 Hedge funds and other institutional investors own 80.01% of the company’s stock.

 In other Hewlett Packard Enterprise news, SVP Kirt P. Karros sold 12,222 shares of Hewlett Packard Enterprise stock in a transaction dated Wednesday, December 9th.
 The stock was sold at an average price of $12.04, for a total transaction of $147,152.88.
 Following the completion of the sale, the senior vice president now owns 18,684 shares of the company’s stock, valued at approximately $224,955.36.
 The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
 Insiders own 0.44% of the company’s stock.